The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Introduction

-In this paper, we start by considering the $L_\infty$ algebra obtained from a real vector bundle $V$ over a smooth manifold $M$.
-Throughout the paper, we shall let $\mathfrak h$ denote the $L_\infty$ algebra $\Omega_M\otimes \Gamma( T_M[-1])$ as in \cite{GG_ahat} and let $\mathfrak v$ denote the $L_\infty$ module $\Omega_M\otimes \Gamma( V)$.
-Then $\mathfrak h\oplus \mathfrak v$ has a natural minimum extended $L_\infty$ algebra structure from that on $\mathfrak h$.
-A deformation of the above structure refers to perturbing the $L_\infty$ structure on $\mathfrak h\oplus \mathfrak v$ in a way that extends $\mathfrak h$.
-Our first main result shows that the geometric deformations (as defined in Section \ref{linfty}) correspond specifically to Lie algebroid structures on $V$, and that in what sense a couple of $L_\infty$ structures on the same underlying space are homotopically equivalent.
-The result is based on a recursive computation generalised from Fedosov's method \cite{Fedosov, CFT, Dolgushev}.
-By the enlightening observation of Va\'{\i}ntrob \cite{Vain}, there is a bijection between Lie algebroid structures on the vector bundle $V\to M$ and the homological vector fields on the $\mathbb Z$-graded manifold $V[1]$.
-Then our preceding findings can be viewed as the $L_\infty$ version of a parallel story, suggesting that the forming Lie algebroids can be the only feasible way of encoding further multiplicative structures on a vector bundle.
-Further more, by the work of \cite{OZ}, the geometric deformation necessarily induces an $L_\infty$ action of $V$ on $T_M$.
+In the current paper, we investigate a version of coextension problem at the intersection of (curved) $L_\infty$ algebra and differential geometry.
+We fix a real vector bundle $V$ over a smooth manifold $M$.
+Throughout the paper, we shall let $\mathfrak h$ denote the $L_\infty$ algebra $\Omega_M\otimes \Gamma( T_M[-1])$ (Proposition \ref{prop:hdefn}) and let $\mathfrak v$ denote the $L_\infty$ module $\Omega_M\otimes \Gamma( V)$ (Proposition \ref{prop:vdefn}).
+Their direct sum $\mathfrak h\oplus \mathfrak v$ admits a minimally extended $L_\infty$ algebra structure from $\mathfrak h$.
+A geometric deformation of this structure refers to perturbing the $L_\infty$ structure on $\mathfrak h\oplus \mathfrak v$ in a way that preserves the bundle data of $V$ (Definition \ref{geomdefdef}).
+Such deformations correspond exactly to coextensions of $\mathfrak h$ by $\mathfrak v$ (Proposition \ref{geomdefdef}).
+We prove (Theorem \ref{thm1}) that the geometric deformations correspond specifically to Lie algebroid\footnote{In this paper, the term \emph{Lie algebroid} refers to the standard definition: a vector bundle $V \to M$ equipped with a bundle map $\rho: V \to TM$ (the anchor) and a Lie bracket on $\Gamma(V)$ satisfying the Leibniz rule.} structures on $V$, and clarifies in what sense two $L_\infty$ structures on the same underlying space are homotopy equivalent.
+The result is obtained through a recursive computation generalizing Fedosov's method \cite{Fedosov, CFT, Dolgushev}. {In \cite{GG_l}, it was shown that there exists a functor embedding Lie algebroids to the category of $L_\infty$ algebra.
+However, the precise image of such embedding was not given. }By the insightful observation of Va\'{\i}ntrob \cite{Vain}, there is a bijection between Lie algebroid structures on the vector bundle $V\to M$ and the homological vector fields on the $\mathbb Z$-graded manifold $V[1]$.
+Then our findings can be viewed as an $L_\infty$-algebraic extension of this perspective, suggesting that forming Lie algebroids is the only viable approach to encoding additional multiplicative structures on a vector bundle.
+Furthermore, by the result of \cite{OZ}, the geometric deformation necessarily induces an $L_\infty$ action of $V$ on $T_M$.